Johann Henrich Buecher

 6. Daniel and Elizabeth's son Lyman was baptized at Christ Episcopal Church on 4 Sep 1843 in Pottstown: Christ Episcopal Church, Montgomery, PA.
 6

 7. Daniel H. Beecher's name appears as donor of matting for the new Christ Episcopal Church.
-His brother-in-law, Rev. Edmund Leaf, was the rector from 1844-1858. in Oct 1846 in Pottstown, Montgomery, PA.
+His brother-in-law, Rev. Edmund Leaf, was the rector from 1844-1858.
+In Oct 1846 in Pottstown, Montgomery, PA.

 8. Census in 1850 in Pottstown, Montgomery, PA.
 17 Elizabeth Beecher, 56, was living with Daniel H., 31, merchant.
 Also with them: Daniel Wingert, 26, merchant; Sarah M. Cane, 14; William Auchenbach, 18, merchant; Elizabeth Gilbert, 25; and Lyman Beecher, 8.
 Everyone was born in Pennsylvania.